NibodhaTech/propertyScoreWebApp/README.md

-# Create a standalone app to advertise property scoring.Related to smartOrdering
+# A standalone app to advertise property scoring.Related to smartOrdering